 Since this is a big class, with about 500 students in total, it would be difficult for the instructors and the TA to address your email effectively without a guideline.
-Please always put [ISOM2020 L?] or [ISOM2020 LA?] or [ISOM2020 LA?] or [ISOM2020 LA05] depending on whether you have questions about the lecture or the lab) at the beginning of the subject line of your email, along with your email subject.
+Please always put [ISOM2020 L?] or [ISOM2020 LA??] ("?" being the session number, e.g., [ISOM2020 L2] or [ISOM2020 LA05] depending on whether you have questions about the lecture or the lab) at the beginning of the subject line of your email, along with your email subject.
 Failure to do so may result in a longer response time.
 As expected, there will be numerous emails when it is closer to the due dates.
 If you need any assistance, raise them as early as possible.
 Note that neither the instructor nor the TA will provide direct answers to the assignment.